Understanding Practifi Protect

 An inexperienced employee has altered important client data, increasing compliance risk.

-• Review a comprehensive history of field-by-field changes made to each of the client's records in the last decade with Field Audit Trail.
+• Review a comprehensive history of field-by-field changes made to each of the client's records with Field Audit Trail.

 Platform Encryption

 Platform Encryption allows your firm to define a set of fields to be encrypted at rest, i.e., while sitting in Salesforce's data centers.
-This is in addition to the encryption in transit Salesforce provides by default when transferring data from those data centers to devices.
-Together, they provide your firm with a comprehensive encryption solution that makes the defined fields unreadable by anyone who obtains the information through a data breach without any impact on your users.
+This is in addition to the encryption in transit that Salesforce provides by default when transferring data from those data centers to devices.
+Together, they provide your firm with a comprehensive encryption solution that renders the defined fields unreadable to anyone who obtains the information in the event of a data breach, without impacting your users.

 Available Encryption